onflow/flow-js-testing/docs/flow-token.md

 description: How to mint FLOW Token
 ---

-Some actions on the network will require account to have certain amount of FLOW token - transaction and storage fees, account creation, etc.
+Some actions on the network will require an account to have a certain amount of FLOW (tokens) - transaction and storage fees, account creation, etc.

-Framework provides a method to query balance with `getFlowBalance` and mint new tokens via `mintFlow`.
-You can find information how to use them below.
+Framework provides a method to query FLOW balances with `getFlowBalance` and mint new tokens via `mintFlow`.

 ## `getFlowBalance(address)`

-Fetch current FlowToken balance of account specified by address
+Returns current FLOW token balance of the specified account.

 #### Arguments